-(a) he knowingly or recklessly makes a statement which is false in a material particular, or
+- they knowingly or recklessly make a statement which is false in a material particular, or

-(b) he knowingly withholds information which the authority have reasonably required him to give in connection with the exercise of those functions.
+- they knowingly withhold information which the authority has reasonably required them to give in connection with the exercise of those functions.

 Tell us about any additional needs.

 The home you are being offered is based on the needs you stated in your housing application.
 If you think you have additional needs, you must tell us at this point as we might not be able to meet them.